Today is Saturday March 25, 2023

 Lonnie Johnson - Sales

-Lonnie Johnson has been with KTBB for the better part of twenty years; as a salesman for both KTBB and KRWR and the long time host of KTBB's "The Car Show".
+Lonnie Johnson has been with KTBB for the better part of twenty years; as a salesman for both KTBB and KRWR and the one time host of KTBB's "The Car Show" (no longer on the air) and now as the host of our community affairs program In Focus.

 photo of Paul Berry